Food Adulteration

 1. Intentional Addition

 This involves deliberately adding substances such as dyes, synthetic chemicals, or non-edible items to food.
-Example: Adding artificial colors to vegetables to enhance their appearance.
+Actions taken by manufacturers or vendors to increase profits by adding inferior or harmful substances.
+Examples include:

 2. Incidental contamination